sethmlarson/sethmlarson.dev/app/markdown/2025-06-03/pikmin-2-international-treasure-hoard.md

 </div>

 You can see my current progress below highlighted in green with timestamps for when I collected the treasure.
-So far I have 52/242 treasures collected (21%).
+So far I have 63/242 treasures collected (26%).
 This table is [automatically generated](#generating-the-above-table) as I collect more treasure (when playing on real GameCube hardware).

+If you're on mobile I recommend scrolling left and right on the table to see all the values.

 <table><thead><th></th><th>Treasure</th><th>Regions</th><th>Location</th><th>Collected</th></thead>
 <tr style="background-color: #ffffff"><td><img src="https://pikmin.wiki.gallery/images/8/81/Spiny_Alien_Treat_icon.png"/></td><td>Spiny Alien Treat</td><td></td><td>Valley of Repose</td><td style="font-variant-numeric: tabular-nums"></td></tr>